-Scientist-E
+Scientist-F

-Central Pollution Control Board, Parivesh Bhawan, East Arjun Nagar,
+Central Pollution Control Board,

-Delhi- 110032.
+Parivesh Bhawan, East Arjun Nagar Delhi- 110032.

-Date: 03.12.2021 Place: Delhi
+Date: 02.08.2022 Place: Delhi

-REPORT OF JOINT INSPECTION-CUM- MONITORING OF COMMON EFFLUENT TREATMENT PLANT (CETP) VAPI INDUSTRIAL AREA, GUJARAT (Tenth Joint report of the Inspection-Cum- Monitoring for quarter July 2021 to September 2021)
+REPORT OF JOINT INSPECTION-CUM- MONITORING OF COMMON EFFLUENT TREATMENT PLANT (CETP), VAPI INDUSTRIAL AREA, GUJARAT ((for Quarter January 2022 to March 2022)

-1.0 BACKGOUND
+1. BACKGOUND

-Hon'ble National Green Tribunal, Principal Bench, New Delhi passed order on 11.01.2019 in Original Application (OA) NO. 95 of 2018 in the matter of Aryavart Foundation Vs. M/s Vapi Green Enviro Ltd. (CETP, Vapi) &Ors.The application was regarding discharge of untreated/partially treated trade effluent by more than 500 industrial units in Vapi industrial cluster into River Damanganga.
+Hon'ble National Green Tribunal, Principal Bench, New Delhi passed order on 11.01.2019 in Original Application (OA) NO. 95 of 2018 in the matter of Aryavart Foundation Vs. M/s Vapi Green Enviro Ltd. (CETP, Vapi) & Ors.
+The matter was related to discharge of untreated/partially treated trade effluent by more than 500 industrial units at Vapi industrial area in River Damanganga.

-In the said matter vide order dated 11.01.2019, Hon'ble NGT has given various directions to execute different tasks and formation of committees for execution of these tasks as per the para no. 55 of the order.
+In the said matter vide order dated 11.01.2019, Hon'ble NGT directed to execute different tasks and formation of committees for execution of these tasks as per the para no. 55 of the order.

-As per the para no. 55 (iv), it was directed to CPCB to undertake jointly with GPCB extensive surveillance and monitoring of CETP at regular interval of three months and submit its report to this Tribunal.
+As per the para no. 55 (iv), it was directed to CPCB to carry out extensive surveillance & monitoring of CETP CETP jointly with GPCB at regular interval of three months and submit its status report to the Tribunal.